 Lighting should be added in layers to a room so that you have good overhead (ambient) lighting in the ceiling, task ceiling lighting in the form of pendants for over tables and kitchen benches, wall lights to create a mood and highlight artworks, possibly floor lighting on stairs and in hallways and finally accent lighting in the form of table lamps.

-Before you move on, exhausted at the thought of all these choices, let me show you some beautiful table lamps that are perfect to bring a finishing touch to a room and often give you the starting point for the type of lighting that you want to take through your home.
+Before you move on, exhausted at the thought of all these choices, let me show you how to choose table lamps.
+There are some beautiful lamps that are perfect to bring a finishing touch to a room and often give you the starting point for the type of lighting that you want to take through your home.

 Metallic Table Lamps